 As our applications become more complex, and the number of screens, functions, and integrations continue to increase, we must look for more efficient ways to test, and, as my executive leader stated years ago, “free up time to focus on what is important”.

-We have three choices to reduce the time needed to include both the functionality / integration testing and the UI design testing:
+We have three choices to reduce the time needed to include both the functionality / integration testing and the visual UI design testing:

 - Increase the number of testers to split up the work (this affects COST)